influxdata/docs-v2/content/influxdb/v2.2/api-guide/iot-starter/python.md

 records into InfluxDB.

 1. In `devices.py` create a new function `write_measurements()`.
-   This function should take a `device_id` and write simulated weather telemetry data to the telemetry bucket.
+   that takes a `device_id` and writes simulated weather telemetry data to the telemetry bucket.
 2. Initialize the `WriteAPI` instance.
 3. Initialize the `Sensor` object.